syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/how-to.md

 ---
 title: How-to
-description: Custom Configuration with Schedule control
+description: The how to section explain more functionalities or informations about Syncfusion ASP.NET Web Forms Schedule control.
 platform: aspnet
 control: Schedule
 documentation: ug